 Disciplinary Record (Mandatory) Score:

-Only disciplinary warnings that are current and do not expire prior to the date of termination will be used when scoring this section.
+Only disciplinary warnings that are current and do not expire prior to the date of termination will be used when scoring this section. ermination

 Final Written Warning 0

 First Written Warning 10

 Nothing on Record 20

-[

 Capability (Mandatory) Score:

-Has entered into stage 3 of the capability process and is being considered for re-deployment, further monitoring or dismissal.
+Has entered into stage 3 of re-deployment, further mon itoring or dismissal.
 0

-Has entered into stage 2 of the capability process and is currently working to a development plan to improve performance.
-5
+Has entered into stage 2 of development plan to improve d is curre ently worki ng to a 5

-Has entered into stage 1 of the capability process and is currently working to a development plan to improve performance.
-10
+Has entered into stage 1 of the capability process and is currently working to a 10

 (Evidenced) Issues of performance being addressed through, supervision, performance management and training.
 As defined in the Capability Policy.
 15

-Nothing on Record 20
+Nothing on Record , , 20

 Job Knowledge Skills (Ma ndatory) Score:

 Tailored to each Selection Po ool (maximum of 20 points s).

-Essential Qualifications & Experience:
+Essential Qualifications & Ex perience:

 This would be Essential Criteria from the agreed JD.
 Maximum of 10 points if staff are also being scored in undertaking duties across the council.
 If the individuals going through the matrix are static members of staff (i.e. office based) the maximum point scored for this section should be 20 points.